MicrosoftDocs/power-automate-docs/articles/us-govt.md

 Access to Power Automate US Government plans is restricted to the offerings described in the following section; each plan is offered as a monthly subscription and can be licensed to an unlimited number of users:

-- Power Automate/PowerApps Plan 1 US Government
+- Power Automate/Power Apps Plan 1 US Government

-- Power Automate/PowerApps Plan 2 US Government
+- Power Automate/Power Apps Plan 2 US Government

-- In addition to the standalone plans, Power Automate and PowerApps capabilities are also included in certain Office 365 US Government and Dynamics 365 US Government plans allowing customers to extend and customize Office 365 and Dynamics 365 with Power Automate and PowerApps capabilities.
+- In addition to the standalone plans, Power Automate and Power Apps capabilities are also included in certain Office 365 US Government and Dynamics 365 US Government plans allowing customers to extend and customize Office 365 and Dynamics 365 with Power Automate and Power Apps capabilities.

 > [!NOTE]
 > Licensing is available in customer tenants from mid-April 2019.